 Sometime after this, the family moved to Malvern Wells where Walter and William (and undoubtedly the other brothers) attended Malvern Wells C.E.
 School.
 By 1911 however, they had moved back to Castlemorton, where Walter’s father worked as a gardener.

-He is remembered at Malvern Wells School and Malvern Library and also at St Gregory’s Church, Castlemorton.
+Walter has no known grave and is commemorated on the Tyne Cot Memorial and home is remembered at Malvern Wells School, Malvern Library and also at St Gregory’s Church, Castlemorton.